 Full Course teams not racing the National A1 Series and racing with a support crew must bring their own kayaks or skis.
 In general, kayaks and skis have advantages and disadvantages.
 Ensure you consider the paddling ability of each team member and practice in your boat prior to the event.

 SEA KAYAKS are generally more stable, warmer and more comfortable.
 Mandatory gear can be easily stowed.
 These are big factors to think about in an adventure race.
 Remember you will be paddling your craft in the middle of the night in possibly cold and rough conditions when you are close to exhaustion.

 SURF SKIS are that they can be slightly faster to paddle, lighter to portage and some times easier to rent for the race.
-Disadvantages are they can be less stable and unsuitable for people with little paddling experience.
+Disadvantages are they can be less stable, damaged more easily and unsuitable for people with little paddling experience.
 Many teams have spent more time in the water than on the ski in past races!
 On a ski you are also exposed to the elements, which can mean that you can get cold easily.
 It can also be difficult finding a way to carry your mandatory equipment.

 For Geo-Half teams, organisers provide kayaks for you (this includes paddles and PFDs or bring your own if you choose).
 Geo-Half kayaks are plastic sit on top surf skis called Spirit Double CTR from Peak Adventure.
 The boats are 4.8m long, 70cm wide, and weigh 25kg.
 They have a rudder for steering, a hatch in the bow and gear area with elastic straps on the stern.
 Geo-Half Skis are not required to be moved by your support crew during the race.
 It is not permitted for Geo-Half teams to bring their own kayaks.

 We try to keep this up to date, please let us know if any find any additions or subtractions below.